 Birmingham Crisis Center (Rape Response) is available for victims of sexual abuse 24 hours a day, 7 days a week.
-Services provided by Rape Response include mental health counseling
+Services provided by Rape Response include mental health counseling and evidence collection.
+Services are available to victims whether or not the victim decides to contact law enforcement.
+All services are free and confidential.

+Phone number: 205-323-7777

+Address: 3600 8th Avenue South

-Phone number:205-323-7777Address:3600 8th Avenue SouthBirmingham, Alabama 35222
+Birmingham, Alabama 35222

-I. Resources for Sexual Assault Victims in Shelby County and Chilton County
+Resources for Sexual Assault Victims in Shelby County and Chilton County